Skip to main content

 capabilities.setCapability("name", "LambdaTestJavaSample");

-You can generate capabilities for your test requirements with the help of our inbuilt 🔗 Capabilities Generator Tool.
+You can also use dev and beta browser versions.
+To generate capabilities for your test requirements, you can use our inbuilt 🔗 Capabilities Generator Tool.

 Executing the Test